cognitivefashion/slate/source/index.html.md

 image_filename | The image filename.
 image_url | The image url
-distance | The euclidean distance (in LAB space)  between the color in the image to the color in the query.
+distance | The euclidean distance (in LAB space)  between the color in the image to the color in the query. rgb | The RGB value of the matching color.

 ## Color Search by name